Jaimierl/reading-notes/102/javascript1.md

 - Computers are made of the **Hardware** or physical components and also the **Software** or the written code that tells a computer what to do and how to do it.

 ## Javascript Basics
-Javascript can be used to collect information by requesting **inuputs** which can be linked or changed in some way to create different **outputs**.
+Javascript can be used to collect information by requesting **inputs** which can be linked or changed in some way to create different **outputs**.

 **Variables** are one method of storing information in Javascript.
 These input variables must be stored with different names and can be used to do math, or change displays to create outputs.